MPhil/PhD application process

 Applications can be made for MPhil or PhD study.
 All PhD students will need to undertake and pass Annual Progress Reviews and a Confirmation Examination (midway through their registration period) in order to progress to the subsequent year of study.
 We currently offer two modes of study: part-time and full-time.
 Participation in the Doctoral Training Programme is an essential part of progression requirements; this includes three one-week intensives in each year of study (or equivalent for part-time students) and a short Methods & Methodologies Course (Year 1, term 1 only)

 Please note, we do not currently offer a distance-learning mode or any of our programmes of study; students are expected to attend College-wide and School-based Research Training.
 All annual exams are to be taken in person in one of our London campuses.

-- Full-time minimum registration period is three academic years, of which at least one year should be post-Confirmation
+- Minimum registration period: 3 academic years, of which at least one year should be post-Confirmation

-- Full-time maximum registration period is four academic years, of which at least two years should be post-Confirmation
+- Maximum registration period: 4 academic years, of which at least two years should be post-Confirmation

-- Part-time minimum registration period is six academic years of which at least two years should be post-Confirmation
+- Minimum registration period: 6 academic years, of which at least 2 years should be post-Confirmation

-- Part-time maximum registration period is seven academic years of which at least three years should be post-Confirmation
+- Maximum registration period: 7 academic years, of which at least 3 years should be post-Confirmation

 This includes time taken by the student in Continuation Status (also known as writing-up, up to a maximum of one year for both full-time and part-time students).
 Where a candidate is prevented because of ill-health or other circumstances from making progress with the programme of research, the registration may be suspended with the agreement of the Academic Board for Concessions and Discipline but not usually for more than a total of one year across the period of study.